Cyborg Cop III

-Cyborg Cop III is a 1995 American direct-to-video action science fiction film, starring Frank Zagarino and Bryan Genesse.
-Written by Jeff Albert & Dennis Dimster and directed by Yossi Wein, it was the third installment in the Cyborg Cop film series.
-This film was preceded by Cyborg Cop (1993) and Cyborg Cop II (1994).
+Cyborg Cop III is a 1995 American direct-to-video science-fiction action film, starring Frank Zagarino and Bryan Genesse.
+Written by Jeff Albert & Dennis Dimster and directed by Yossi Wein, it is the third installment in the Cyborg Cop film series.
+This film is a standalone sequel to Cyborg Cop (1993) and Cyborg Cop II (1994).

 Plot

 A scientist intends to turn students into mercenary cyborgs, but a police officer is determined to stop his experiments.